-• Oversees the prompt completion of performance reports, funding acquittals and other accountability reports.
-E ducators • The service registers educators to provide education and care to children in a family day care residence as self-employed contractors. • • The Approved Provider may suspend or terminate an Educator's contract for failing to comply with the regulations.
+- The service registers educators to provide education and care to children in a family day care residence as self-employed contractors. - The Educators acknowledge their obligation in relation to regulations by signing their annual contract. - The Approved Provider may suspend or terminate an Educator's contract for failing to comply with the regulations.